Protect your home with RACV Home Insurance

 Leave a posy

 When you’re on your daily neighbourhood walk, why not deliver a little joy to someone through flowers.
 They don’t have to be store-bought, just a posy picked from your garden and left at the front gate of a stranger with a “have a nice day” note will help put a smile on someone’s face.
-And don't forget when you're out and about to keep your distance, sanitise your hands and, if you're in Melbourne or Mitchell Shire, to wear a mask.
+And don't forget when you're out and about to keep your distance, sanitise your hands and wear a mask.

 Take in the bins